 You’ll stand a better chance of seeing it after rough wintery weather.
 Rough seas often erode the sand, to leave the stumps and trunks visible.

 In January 2018, Andy Blundell sent in these amazing photos showing the stumps and trunk remains of the petrified forest on Cleveleys beach –

-In the photo below you can see that these pictures were taken roughly opposite Children’s Corner on the promenade.
+The next photos are taken roughly opposite Children’s Corner on the promenade.

 Alison Wilkinson sent in the photo below –

 And this photo is from Andy Ball –

 James Turner, who enjoyed metal detecting, got in touch back in 2013.
 He wasn’t looking for pound coins and things with monetary value, but the history and heritage of the Fylde Coast.